mcasalaina/FabricQuestionnaireAgent_v2/README.md

-# Questionnaire Multiagent Application
+# Fabric Questionnaire Agent Application

-A windowed application that orchestrates three Azure AI Foundry agents to answer questions with fact-checking and link validation.
-Features both individual question processing and Excel import/export functionality, with a legacy command-line interface also available.
+A windowed application that uses Azure AI Foundry agents to answer questions from a structured dataset represented by a Microsoft Fabric Data Agent.
+Features both individual question processing and Excel import/export functionality, with a command-line interface also available.

 ## Overview

-This tool implements a multi-agent system that:
+This tool implements a dual-agent system that:

-1. **Question Answerer**: Searches the web for evidence and synthesizes a candidate answer
+1. **Question Answerer**: Uses Microsoft Fabric Data Agent to search structured datasets and generate answers
-2. **Answer Checker**: Validates factual correctness, completeness, and consistency
+2. **Answer Checker**: Validates that responses actually address the questions asked
-3. **Link Checker**: Verifies that every URL cited in the answer is reachable and relevant

-If either checker rejects the answer, the Question Answerer reformulates and the cycle repeats up to 25 attempts.
+If the Answer Checker rejects a response, the Question Answerer reformulates and the cycle repeats up to 10 attempts.
+If no data is found in the Fabric dataset for a question, the system returns a blank response as expected behavior.

 ## Features